Banner graphic for SafeWise's Australian health insurance comparison

 If you’re thinking this Home Wireless Broadband schtick sounds a lot like mobile broadband, well, you’re half right.
 Both technologies do rely on mobile data.
 But while mobile broadband plans are built to be used while you’re out and about, Home Wireless Broadband is intended as an alternative for home internet.

 The speeds may be comparable, but the big difference is the amount of data you get per month.
 For mobile broadband, data starts at as little as 1.5GB and stretches up to 400GB.
-For Home Wireless Broadband, data caps start at 200GB and extend up to 500GB or even unlimited data (albeit at capped speeds).
+For Home Wireless Broadband, all the plans in our database include unlimited data (albeit at capped speeds in most cases).

 The other difference is that, like signing up for an NBN plan, Home Wireless Broadband plans typically require you to enter your address to confirm that you have adequate reception from the respective phone network to practically use the service.